Competing forces of polarization and adhesion generate directional migration bias in a minimal model: Results

-The model makes two predictions.
-(1) There is an intrinsic cellular bias (assumed, rather than explicitly captured in our model).
-(2) By default, cells are primed along the unbiased parameter regime, and additional changes via either drug perturbations or cell-to-cell variability lead to a rotational bias.
-If we start under the assumption of parameters along the bifurcation line, our model postulates that if there are no additional differences between the cells in terms of their contractility (and therefore, their cell-matrix drag coefficients), the cells rotate persistently in either direction (dashed region, Fig.~5A).
-To test whether this modeling prediction has any grounding in the biological setting, we examined the response of a pair of daughter HUVEC cells in the same 60~$\mu m$ disk-shaped micropattern as in~\cite{Badih2025}.
-We found that our modeling prediction that heterogeneity underpins the emergence of bias was indeed recapitulated in the experiments with daughter doublets (Fig.~4H).
+The model makes two key predictions.
+(1) There is an intrinsic cellular bias enacted in the polarity machinery, which is assumed to be caused by an internal organization of cytoskeletal components rather than being explicitly captured in this model.
+(2) By default, cells are primed along the unbiased parameter regime (inset, Fig.~\ref{fig:doublet_round1_results}A), and additional asymmetric or symmetric changes in cellular properties are required to produce a directional bias in either direction.
+If we start under the assumption of parameters along the unbiased region and if there are no additional differences between the cells in terms of their properties (i.e., contractility), then the cells will rotate persistently in either direction with a higher likelihood of coherent rotations than in the asymmetric case.
+To test whether this modeling prediction has any grounding in the biological setting, we performed new experiments examining the response of a pair of daughter HUVEC cells in the same 60~$\mu m$ disk-shaped micropattern as in~\cite{Badih2025}.
+Briefly, we found that our model predicts that asymmetry underpins the emergence of bias, which was indeed recapitulated in the experiments with daughter doublets (Fig.~\ref{fig:doublet_round1_results}E).